Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 Do you think any other Republican would have rolled back these so-called regulations on transgender bathrooms?

-Do you think any other Republican would have actually said it's law and order again in America and ICE and border patrol enforce the law.
+Do you think any other Republican would have actually said it's law and order again in America and ICE and Border Patrol enforce the law?

-Okay, maybe Cruz, maybe maybe Cruz, true.
+Okay, maybe Cruz, maybe Cruz, true.

-And they continue to happen, and they're happening within an atmosphere of it of it appearing that everybody's opposed to Trump.
+My point is that there are amazing achievements that have already happened and they continue to happen and they're happening within an atmosphere of it appearing that everybody's opposed to Trump and everybody isn't.

 Vast majority of people are still in favor of Trump, are applauding Trump and eagerly awaiting Trump to do even more.